kolenaIO/kolena/docs/building-a-workflow.md

 #### Inference Type

-Lastly, we'll define our inference type, containing model outputs that are evaluated against a ground truth.
-Note that our model produces not only a keypoint array, but also an associated `confidence` value that we may use to ignore low-confidence predictions:
+Lastly, we'll define our [`Inference`][kolena.workflow.Inference] type, containing model outputs that are evaluated against a ground truth.
+Note that our model produces not only a [`Keypoints`][kolena.workflow.annotation.Keypoints] array, but also an associated `confidence` value that we may use to ignore low-confidence predictions:

 ```python
 from kolena.workflow import Inference as Inf